Democratic Left Alliance (Poland): Decline after Rywin-gate

-Opposition: 2005 and after
+Opposition and decline: 2005 and after

 The 2004 European elections foreshadowed the SLD's huge defeat in the 2005 parliamentary election, in which it won only 11.3% of the vote.
 This gave the party 55 seats, barely a quarter of what it had had prior to the election.
 It also lost all of its senators.
-In late 2006 a centre-left political alliance called Left and Democrats was created, comprising SLD and smaller centre-left parties, the Labour Union, the Social Democratic Party of Poland, and the liberal Democratic Party – demokraci.pl.
+In late 2006, a centre-left political alliance called Left and Democrats was created, comprising SLD and smaller centre-left parties, the Labour Union, the Social Democratic Party of Poland, and the liberal Democratic Party – demokraci.pl.
 The coalition won a disappointing 13% in the 2007 parliamentary election and was dissolved soon after in April 2008.
 On 31 May 2008, Olejniczak was replaced by Grzegorz Napieralski as an SLD leader.

-In the 2009 European election the Democratic Left Alliance-Labor Union joint ticket received 12% of the vote and 7 MEPs were elected as part of the newly retitled Socialists & Democrats group.
+In the 2009 European election, the Democratic Left Alliance-Labor Union joint ticket received 12% of the vote and seven MEPs were elected as part of the newly retitled Socialists & Democrats group.

 In the 2011 parliamentary election, SLD received 8.24% of the vote which gave it 27 seats in the Sejm.
 After the elections, one of the party members, Sławomir Kopyciński, decided to leave SLD and join Palikot's Movement.
-On December 10, 2011, Leszek Miller was chosen to return as the party leader.
+On 10 December 2011, Leszek Miller was chosen to return as the party leader.

-In the 2014 European elections on 25 May 2014, the SLD received 9.4% of the national vote and returned 4 MEPs.
+In the 2014 European elections, on 25 May 2014, the SLD received 9.4% of the national vote and returned four MEPs.

-In July 2015 the SLD formed the United Left electoral alliance along with Your Movement (TR), Labour United (UP) and The Greens (PZ) and minor parties to contest the upcoming election.
+In July 2015, the SLD formed the United Left electoral alliance along with Your Movement (TR), Labour United (UP) and The Greens (PZ) and minor parties to contest the upcoming election.

 In the 2015 parliamentary election held on 25 October 2015, the United Left list received 7.6% of the vote, below the 8% threshold (electoral alliances must win at least 8% of the vote, as opposed to the 5% for individual parties), leaving the SLD without parliamentary representation for the first time.
 Indeed, for the first time since the end of Communism, no centre-left parties won any seats in this election.

 In 2017, the party withdrew from the Socialist International, while maintaining ties with the Progressive Alliance.